When is the Nice Carnival?

 View the Russian Orthodox Cathedral of Nice which was donated by Tsar Nicolas II.
 To the east of Promenade de Anglais you can visit Parc Phoenix, an enormous park containing an incredible range of exotic plants and flowers.
 There are also plenty of Roman ruins for you to explore.

-Simple wander through the colourful cobblestone streets of old town and while your there visit Cours Saleya, the main pedestrian area famous for an enormous flower market and filled with quaint shops and cafes.
-You must try some delicious French cuisine or sip some cocktails in the one of the many glamourous waterfront bars.
+Simply wander through the colourful cobblestone streets of old town.
+While you are there visit Cours Saleya, the main pedestrian area famous for an enormous flower market and filled with quaint shops and cafes.
+You must try some delicious French cuisine or sip some cocktails in one of the many glamourous waterfront bars.

 Nice Carnival King

 Nice Carnival is always presided over by a gigantic, kingly character.
 This tradition dates back to 1882 when the locals would construct a giant straw King and position him on the palace balcony.

 The Nice Carnival King’s arrival on the royal float will always signal the start of the carnival celebrations, and each year a new king will set the theme for the whole event.
 For over two weeks the King will oversee parades day and night.
 The king is surrounded by floats, bands and costumed characters.
 While the King’s helpers throw confetti and candies into the crowd.

 On the last night of Nice Carnival, the King’s reign comes to an end and he is sent out to sea in a little boat and burnt, while the carnival-goers celebrate with a spectacular fireworks display.